derekmerck/CopyDICOM/README.md

 ## Dose Data

-For any accession, any series = 997 is ONLY dose data series = 997
+For any GE accession, series 997 is the dose S/R series.
+For Siemens, 504 is the dose S/R series.